GOCDB/gocdb/CONTRIBUTING.md

 otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-* Please feel free to contact EGI.eu and/or the gocdb-admins  at  mailman.eu maillist.
+* Please feel free to contact EGI.eu and/or the gocdb-admins  at  mailman.eu maillist to discuss.
+* We request that developers fork the main repository into their own personal repository to work on features using Topic branches.
+* When ready, a pull request can be opened against the ‘dev’ branch in the main repository for review by other team members.
+* After review, the pull request may be merged into the ‘dev’ branch.

-To open a pull request
+### To open a pull request:

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your
    fork, and configure the remotes: